MubashirMalik/learning-angular/notes.md

 - We can omit property binding for string values and just you like react props e.g., `title="A title"`.

 ### State
-- So easy.. no setState hanky panky!!
+- So easy.. no setState hanky-panky!!
 - Uses zone.js behind the scene to detect changes

 ### Signals